 If you’re out in the parks, then have a fun time for me.

 Because it’s close to my birthday, I will be at celebrating another year of life and another opportunity to fellowship with family and friends.

 I plan on stuffing my face with dressing, mash potatoes, macaroni and cheese, fried turkey, and birthday cake 🙂

-After I am pleasantly plump, I will lay out on the couch and enjoy the Macy’s Thanksgiving Day Parade with my husband, my daughter, my nieces and my nephews surrounding me.
+After I am pleasantly plump, I will lay out on the couch and enjoy the Macy’s Thanksgiving Day Parade with my husband, my daughters, my nieces and my nephews surrounding me.